High Impact Learning

 Attend the weekly Physics and Astronomy Undergraduate Seminar to learn about the research taking place across the department and to engage in meaningful reflection and discussion about complex scientific issues.

 Take courses that simulate the development arm of software companies and game studios.
 Develop an innovative business plan to commercialize novel science and emerging technologies through

 Apply academic knowledge to exciting projects on the ground in national and international locales; study forest ecology in the Adirondacks, desert ecology in the American southwest, tropical marine environments in Belize, and craters in the Sultanate of Oman.

 Gain significant work experience, ‘try on’ a career, and make valuable contacts – all while earning a full salary.
 These 8- to 16-month paid positions in industry and government are open to Year 3 students.
-Click here to hear from our student interns or go the
+Click here to hear from our student interns or

 Share your research and get experience developing content for peer-review.
 The Western Undergraduate Research Journal: Health and Natural Sciences (WURJHNS) is a student-run open access, peer-reviewed and faculty-reviewed online journal that publishes original research, review articles, and Students in the Field reports.
 For more information visit http://ir.lib.uwo.ca/wurjhns/.